-37. Below are some statements about your local community.
-Please tell us how much you agree or disagree with each statement.

-Agree Disagree Not Sure

-Drug abuse is a problem in my community.
+Emergency Medical Services Access to Good Health Information elow are some statements about your local community.
+Please t sagree with each statement. ell us how n nuch you agree Agree Disagree e Not Drug abuse is a problem in my community.
 I have no problem getting the health care services I need.
 We have great parks and recreational facilities.
 Public transportation is easy to get to if I need it.
 There are plenty of jobs available for those who want them.
 Crime in my area is a serious problem.

-Air pollution is a problem in my community

-I feel safe in my own neighborhood.
+Air pollution is a problem in my community I feel safe in my own neighborhood.
 There are affordable places to live in my neighborhood.
 The quality of health care is good in my neighborhood.
 There are good sidewalks for walking safely.

-I am able to get healthy food easily.

-38. Below are some statements about your connections with the people in your life.
-Please tell us how much you agree or disagree with each statement.

-Agree Disagree Not Sure I am happy with my friendships and relationships I have enough people I can ask for help at any time My relationships are as satisfying as I would want them to be
+I am able to get healthy food easily. elow are some statements about your connections with the peopow much you agree or disagree with each statement.
+Agree Disagree I am happy with my friendships and relationships L I have enough people I can ask for help at any time

-39. Over the past 12 months, how often have you had thoughts that you would be better off dead or of hurting yourself in some way?

-□ Not at All □ Several Days □ More than half the days □ Nearly Every Day

-If you would like help with or would like to talk about these issues, please call the National Suicide Prevention Hotline at 1-800-273-8255.

 40. In the past 12 months, I worried about whether our food would run out before we got money to buy more.
-(Please choose only one)

-🗌 Often true Sometimes true 🗌 Never true -------------- ---------------- --------------

-41. In the past 12 months, the food that we bought just did not last, and we did not have money to get more.
-(Please choose only one)

-Often true Sometimes true 🗌 Never true ------------ ---------------- --------------

-- 42. In the last 12 months, did you or anyone living in your home ever get emergency food from a church, a food pantry, or a food bank, or eat in a soup kitchen?
-(Please choose only one) Yes No - 43.
+(Please choose only one) Often true Sometimes true Never true 41.
+In the past 12 months, the food that we bought just did not last, and we did not have money to get more.
+(Please choose only one) Often true Sometimes true Never true 42.
+In the last 12 months, did you or anyone living in your home ever get emergency food from a church, a food pantry, or a food bank, or eat in a soup kitchen?
+(Please choose only one) Yes No 43.
 Now think about the past 7 days.
 In the past 7 days, how many times did you eat fast food?
-Include fast food meals eaten at work, at home, or at fast-food restaurants, carryout or drivethrough.
-(Please choose only one)

-of times in past 7 days

-44. Has there been any time in the past 2 years when you were living on the street, in a car, or in a temporary shelter?
-(Please choose only one) ΠNο

-S -- ---

-- 45. Are you worried or concerned that in the next 2 months you may not have stable housing that you own, rent, or stay in as part of a household?
-(Please choose only one) ΠNο | Yes - 46.
+Include fast food meals eaten at work, at home, or at fast-food restaurants, carryout or drive-through.
+(Please choose only one) # of times in past 7 days 44.
+Has there been any time in the past 2 years when you were living on the street, in a car, or in a temporary shelter?
+(Please choose only one) 45.
+Are you worried or concerned that in the next 2 months you may not have stable housing that you own, rent, or stay in as part of a household?
+(Please choose only one) Yes No 46.
 In the past 12 months has your utility company shut off your service for not paying your bills?
-(Please choose only one)

-No -- ----

-These next questions are about your personal health and your opinions about getting health care in your community.
+(Please choose only one) Yes No 47.
+In the past 12 months, have you used a prescription pain medicine (morphine, codeine, hydrocodone, oxycodone, methadone, or fentanyl) without a doctor's prescription or differently than how a doctor told you to use it?
+(Please choose only one) Yes No The se next questions are about your personal health and your opinions about getting health care in or community.
 48. Overall, how would you rate YOUR OWN PERSONAL health?
-(Please choose only one)

-Very unhealthy Unhealthy Somewhat healthy 🗌 Healthy Very healthy 🗌 Not sure
+(Please choose only one) Very unhealthy Unhealthy Somewhat healthy Healthy Very healthy Not sure